UFOs of the Air War

-The military scare passed quickly - the Nazis indeed had a lot of flashy and exotic stuff, though not nearly enough and of little practical benefit to their war effort - but the mystery about the "mystery balls" remained.
+The military scare passed quickly - the Germans indeed had a lot of flashy and exotic stuff, though not nearly enough and of little practical benefit to their war effort - but the mystery about the "mystery balls" remained.
 The US military, as it was was to do many times over subsequent decades, took steps to figure out what was going on without really pinning it down, at least publicly.

 |General Henry H. 'Hap' Arnold.|

 Lieutenant Colonel Jo Chamberlin was an aide to "Hap" Arnold, the Commanding General of the US Army Air Forces since 1938 (when it was called the US Army Air Corps).
 Arnold sent Chamberlin to Europe in the spring of 1945 on a general fact-finding mission without a discernible purpose.
 Arnold was known to be interested in odd reports he was receiving from both the European and Pacific Theaters about these unexplained aerial phenomena (he even had a scientist on staff trying to figure it out).
 Chamberlin poked around the ETO, interviewed people, gathered some evidence, and finally reported back to Arnold.
 Chamberlin later wrote an article on some of the things he had discovered.
 After Air Force Intelligence reviewed and approved the article, Chamberlin submitted it to the American Legion Magazine for publication in December 1945.
 Chamberlin then pretty much disappeared from history.